Nash Buckingham

 Theophilus Nash Buckingham (May 31, 1880 – March 10, 1971), commonly referred to as Nash Buckingham, was an American author and conservationist from Tennessee.
 He wrote a collection of short stories entitled De Shootinest Gent'man.

 He played college football for the Tennessee Volunteers, where he was captain and selected an All-Southern tackle in 1902.
+The Volunteers won a school record six games in 1902 and beat rivals Sewanee and Georgia Tech.
 For many years after, Buckingham selected the All-Southern team for the Memphis Commercial Appeal.
 He was nominated though not selected for an Associated Press All-Time Southeast 1869–1919 era team.

 Buckingham wrote nine books and hundreds of articles that regularly appeared in such magazines as Outdoor Life, Field & Stream, and Sports Afield and Recreation.
 His writings were often accompanied by photographs taken by the author himself.

-An avid shotgunner and wing shot, Buckingham was considered an authority on topics relating to waterfowl and upland birds, as well as the methods and tools used to hunt them.
-Although Buckingham pursued a variety of game in his lifetime, if his own writing is a true indication, it would seem that "Mr. Buck" possessed a special fondness for ducks and quail.
-He was active in a number of outdoor related activities such as Field Judging and a dedicated and influential participant in a number of worthy causes devoted to the betterment of hunting, sporting literature and the preservation of the American outdoor tradition.
-As such, Buckingham was given a number of prestigious awards for having used his voice to help the cause of conservation.
-He spoke out often and eloquently about the necessity of enforcing game laws and was a staunch advocate of the Migratory Bird Treaty Act of 1918.